hacktheegg/Shape-Drawer/README.md

 C# knowledge because it isn't a game creator, only a scaffold.

 A code editor.
-(Mine was Visual Studio 2022)
+(Mine was Visual Studio 2022, swapped to Sublime Text)

 A way to compile after being built apon.